 Keywordtool.io prides itself on being the best alternative to Google’s Keyword Planner and other keyword tools.
 Its’ free-to-use version will provide more than 750 keyword suggestions for your search.
 It uses Google’s autocomplete feature to generate hundreds of long-tail keywords for every search term.

 Search intent is crucial for YouTube SEO.
 Search intent is the why behind every search query and keyword.
-Since Google (and YouTube’s) aim is to provide people with the most relevant search results possible, understanding search intent is super important if you want to get better ranks in the SERP and get more exposure and views.
+Since Google (and YouTube’s) aim is to provide people with the most relevant search results possible, understanding search intent is super important if you want to get better ranks in YouTube search results and get more exposure and views.
 The more you understand your viewers’ search intent, the better and easier it will be for you to create tailored content that people want to watch.

 Adding tags to your YouTube videos is important because tags help the algorithm index your content better.
 It’s also known to boost you up the ranks and the recommendations bar.
 To add or change tags in older YouTube videos (as well as new YouTube videos), go to your YouTube Studio and click on “Videos” (or “Content”).